ahdbasan/ET6-Solar-School-Shelters/README.md

 ## [M0 : Project Overview]()

-In conflict zones, the collapse of education and energy systems leaves millions of children without safe spaces to learn.
+The convergence of conflict and infrastructure collapse has created a global crisis, leaving millions of children not only out of school but completely **without safe, lit spaces to shelter or learn.** This systemic failure is driven by the collapse of both education and energy systems.

-This project unites data-driven insights with resilient design strategies, integrating global education and electrification datasets to create modular, solar-powered learning hubs that *keep education alive in times of crisis.*
+This project offers an interdisciplinary solution: it integrates global education and electrification datasets to power the design of modular, solar-powered learning hubs.
+These hubs are fundamentally designed as transitional infrastructure, ensuring the stabilization of community life and education during the crucial post-conflict recovery phase.

 ### The Problem